50 AE vs 50 BMG: Comparing Apples and Watermelons

 .50 AE History History and Purpose

-The .50 AE was built from the ground up for the semi-automatic platform.
-It found its home quickly in guns like the AMT Automag V, the LAR Grizzly WIN MAG, and, most famously, the Desert Eagle.
+The .50 AE, however, was a clever beast.
+It was engineered from the ground up for the semi-auto platform.
+Because of that, it found a home instantly in guns like the short-lived but cool AMT Automag V, the tough LAR Grizzly WIN MAG, and, of course, the gun it’s synonymous with: the monstrous Desert Eagle.

 Huge Differences